 LAND AND BUILDINGS TRANSACTION TAX

 Land and Buildings Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
-These types of transaction would include a simple conveyance of land such as buying a house but also creating a lease or assigning a lease.

 Who pays the tax?